Frequently Asked Questions

 All students who participate in sparring are required to supply and wear the proper safety equipment, including: protective headgear, mouthpiece, groin protector, sparring gloves.
 Optional protective equipment includes shinguards and chest protector.

-Finally, keep in mind that sparring is only one facet of a student's overall training.
+Finally, it's important to keep in mind that sparring is only one facet of a student's overall training.
 Sparring may reveal a student's strengths and weakensses, but it is very difficult to attempt to correct a weakness while sparring.
 They can only correct them after the sparring, in training.

 Q - Do you teach such things as "katas" or "forms" at your school?